bitwarden/contributing-docs/docs/getting-started/server/sso/local.md

 10. You can test your user configuration by navigating to [http://localhost:8090/simplesaml](http://localhost:8090/simplesaml), then Authentication → test configured authentication sources → `example-userpass`.
-You should be able to login with the users you’ve configured.
+You should be able to log in with the users you’ve configured.

 ## Configure Bitwarden